TroyAlford/react-jsx-parser/README.md

 ## PropTypes / Settings
 ```
 JsxParser.defaultProps = {
+  bindings: {}, // by default, do not add any additional bindings

   /* by default, removes all `on*` attributes (onClick, onChange, etc.)
   blacklistedAttrs: ['on[a-z]*'], // Note: this syntax supports regexes

   /* by default, removes all <script> tags
   blacklistedTags:  ['script'],

   components:       [], // there are no default components that are bound
   jsx:              '', // if omitted, the jsx binding will default to an empty string
 }